manishkumarTataElxsi/Reinforcement-Learning/Notes.md

   Now suppose, however, that when a bandit task is selected for us, we are given some distinctive clue about its identity (but not its action values).
 Maybe we are facing an actual slot machine that changes the color of its display as it changes its action values.
 Now you can learn a policy associating each task, signaled by the color you see, with the best action to take when facing that task—for instance, if red, play arm 1; if green, play arm 2.
-With the right policy you can usually do much better than you could in the absence of any information distinguishing one bandit task from another
+With the right policy we can usually do much better than we could in the absence of any information distinguishing one bandit task from another.

+* This is **an example of an associative search task**, so called because **it involves both trial-and-error learning in the form of search for the best actions and association of these actions with the situations in which they are best**(Associative search tasks are often now termed contextual bandits in the literature).
+* Associative search tasks are intermediate between the n-armed bandit problem and the full reinforcement learning problem.
+They are like the full reinforcement learning problem in that they involve learning a policy, but like our version of the n-armed bandit problem in that each action affects only the immediate reward.
+If actions are allowed to affect the next situation as well as the reward, then we have the full reinforcement learning problem.
+*

 ### 2.9 Summary